Bidyut-Sikder/next.js/README.md

 ## Topics
-In this section we have seen how Page Router works in next.js project.
+In this section we have seen how to Fetch data in  Page Router  in next.js project.

 ## Features
-- [x] This is a basic project created by using Pages Router
+- [x] getStaticProps()
+- [x] getStaticPaths()

+- [x] getServerSideProps()

+## Topics
+And we could use getStaticProps() to pre-render  and useEffect() to fetch data at the same time  in next.js project (server side and client side rendering at the same time).